The Onero Programme for Osteoporosis and Osteopenia

 After that there is a steady rate of age-related loss of bone for both men and women.
 For women, there is a significant increase in the rate of bone loss following menopause for a period of 5-7 years after which the rate levels off.
 By the time women reach 80 years of age they have lost up to 40% of their peak bone mass.
 For men the lifetime loss of peak bone mass is around 25% and is a relatively steady decline, however, the rate of loss accelerates after 70 years of age.

 The key factor is to build bone mass in childhood prior to reaching skeletal maturity (25 years of age).
 We should aim to have the best peak bone mass possible at 30 years of age in order to offset the natural decline in bone density over our lifetime.
+Not only will healthy bones withstand more force and loading without suffering injury, they will heal faster than osteoporotic bones.

 Where are the common fracture sites of osteoporosis and how do they happen?